Dr Charlotte Dean – Group Leader

 Research Associate, National Heart & Lung Institute, Imperial College London

-Dr Cheong is a postdoctoral research associate.
+Dr Cheong is a research associate.
 Using ex vivo 3D Precision-Cut Lung Slices (mini-lung) and in vitro cell models, her research is focused on delineating the role of Wnt/Planar Cell Polarity and Retinoic Acid signalling in promoting lung repair following injury.
 She is also currently developing different novel methods of manipulating gene/mRNA in ex vivo human and mouse 3D lung tissues, which have potential to be extended to other organs/systems.
 In collaboration with Imperial College London Consultants (ICON), Sek-Shir also consults on the application of PCLS Acid Injury Repair (AIR) model that the lab developed for semi-highthroughput pre-clinical drug screening to identify potential targets to repair lung injury.

 PhD candidate, National Heart & Lung Institute, Imperial College London